-There are two courses at Torrey Pines, which are owned and maintained by the City of San Diego, and they are both used to host the Farmers Insurance Open (formerly the Buick Invitational) each year at the start of the Tour season.
+There are two courses at Torrey Pines, which are owned and maintained by the City of San Diego, and they are both used to host the Farmers Insurance Open (originally the San Diego Open) each year at the start of the Tour season.
 The North and South courses are used for the first two rounds before play reverts to the South course for the final two rounds over the weekend.

 It is said when comparing both courses that the South course is longer and more difficult whilst the North is more scenic though both are pretty tight with penal rough – they are also said to contain elements of Pebble Beach which is praise indeed!

 With mountains to the north and the Pacific Ocean to the west, Torrey Pines was created on the site of a former military training centre.
 It was designed by William F. Bell and completed in 1957.
 The course was renovated by local hero Billy Casper and his design partner David Rainville in the late 1970s.
 Rees Jones then completely rejuvenated the South course in 2001 at a cost of $3.5 million, moving four greens, almost doubling the number of bunkers and adding ten new tees, taking the championship yardage to a staggering 7,607 yards.